The Conditions of Physical Embodiment Enable Generalization and Care: Defining the conditions of embodiment: Death, Time, and Care

-There exists a special type of state which even simulated agents are often sensitive to, and that is the so-called terminal or absorbing state.
-From within a terminal state, the agent's sensors, policy, and actuators are no longer functional.
-While the physical realities underlying such a state may be complex, it may be modeled abstractly in simulations as the inability to take an action, or a degenerate action-state mapping (i.e. the agent remains in the terminal state regardless of the action taken).
-In prevailing episodic RL paradigms, terminal states are generally treated merely as specific state transitions (i.e. in which the agent and environment states are reset).
-The form of terminal states we consider here are those from which there is no possibility of continuation for an agent.
-Agents which have to contend with the existence of such states in their environments are considered to be \textit{mortal}.
+There exists a special type of state in which an agent's sensors, policy, and actuators are no longer functional: the so-called terminal or absorbing state.
+While the physical realities underlying terminal states may be complex, it may be modeled abstractly in simulations as the inability to take an action, or a degenerate action-state mapping (i.e. the agent remains in the terminal state regardless of the action taken).
+In prevailing episodic RL paradigms, terminal states are generally treated merely as specific state transitions (i.e. in which the agent and environment states are reset), and which could signify success or failure.
+The form of terminal states we consider here are fundamentally different: they are states from which no continuation is possible for the agent within its own world model, and from which recovery does not occur through external reset.
+Agents which have to contend with the existence of such states in environments are considered to be \textit{mortal}.